The airline with the best average rating is Thai Airways with 8.1/10.

-The average flight time is 5 hours and 42 minutes.More informations
+The average flight time is 5 hours and 36 minutes.More information

 After my first experience of flying Business last November, I had got the taste for this whole Premium Cabin thing.

 Strangely enough it was a chance comment from a friend that was the opening to the rabbit hole.
 He mentioned about how he was taking his dad from London to LAX in BA First using Avios.

 Now honestly I'd never really had a clue about miles, points etc and how the whole thing worked.
 Boy did I ever waste a lot of years!
 I'd always wondered how so many people could afford to pay the insane prices airlines charged for F and J. Little did I realise that many of those people were there for pennies on the dollar.

 After diving into the whole scene full blooded I'd unlocked the key to do this on a big scale.
 So less than a year after starting I was able to put together a trip around Asia all in Business.